USEPA/sensortoolkit/docs/source/install.rst

 different depending on how your python installation was configured, although this shouldn't matter too much.

-Type the following into your CLI to install sensortoolkit (don't forget the period!):
+Type the following into your CLI to install sensortoolkit. **Don't forget the period!**:

 .. code-block:: console